pride2019/pride2019.github.io/index.md

 ## Welcome to Pride Enchanta Owners and Residents page.

-This site will host the issues for sharing with management
+This site will host the issues posted by Owners and Residents for sharing with management of Pride Developers and Builders

 ### Rules for posting